khanhhado1208/3D-Pyramid-OpenTK/README.md

-# 3D Pyramid using OpenTK
+# 3D Pyramid using OpenTK with C# programming language

 This project is a 3D pyramid visualization using OpenTK, a .NET binding for OpenGL.
 The pyramid is rendered with a simple shader and basic 3D transformations such as rotation and projection.